Topological Structure Learning Should Be A Research Priority for LLM-Based Multi-Agent Systems: Position Arguments

 where any node embedding $\mathbf{v}_i^t$ is updated only if agent $i$ participates in an interaction (edge) event, ensuring computational efficiency under sparse and asynchronous communication patterns.

 At the final timestamp $\mathcal{T}$, a permutation-invariant read-out module maps the node embeddings ${\mathbf{v}_i^{\mathcal{T}}}$ of $\hat{\mathcal{A}}$ and the task embedding $\mathbf{x}$ to a utility estimate: where $\Vert$ is concatenation.
 The subset $\hat{\mathcal{A}}$ is scored via automatic or LLM-based evaluation as a function of its utility.
-Both the TGNN and read-out are trained jointly using a pairwise ranking loss that promotes higher scores for subsets yielding greater utility.
-The model learns to predict both the subset utility and the contribution of each node's response.
+Both the TGNN and the read-out module are trained jointly using a pairwise ranking loss that promotes higher scores for subsets yielding greater utility.
+The model learns to predict both the subset utility and each node’s marginal contribution.

+A fairness-aware read-out module can be introduced to prevent systematic bias toward resource-rich or proprietary agents.
+Without such correction, the model might consistently prefer high-capacity agents (e.g., GPT-4-class LLMs) that dominate short-term utility estimates, while overlooking smaller open-source agents that provide complementary reasoning diversity or cost efficiency (P4).

+Along this direction, the readout can incorporate group-level regularization or exposure balancing---e.g., ensuring that subsets include a mix of agent types (proprietary vs. open-source), or applying a mild penalty when all selected agents belong to a single high-cost group.